 Application of the California divorce Brown Formula and the time rule

-Since the California divorce Brown Formula and time rule is most often used with a defined benefit plan such as a pension, we will also use that as an example in its application.
+Since the California divorce Brown Formula and time rule is sometimes used with certain types of defined benefit plans (although it does not apply to all types of them and discussion of that is beyond the scope of this article), we will also use that as an example in its application.
 Note – it is not limited to that and has been used for stocks and other division of assets.
+And again, it does not apply to certain types of retirements and the advice of a family law attorney about your specific situation is very important.

-Under the Brown Formula and time rule, the community property portion of a defined plan is a ratio.
+Under the Brown Formula and time rule, the community property portion may be a ratio.
 It is the time worked between the date the spouses are married and the date they separated in relationship to the entire time the plan holder was employed.

 Examples are easier to understand.